 Our daily routine is as follows:

-9.00am – 9.010am Children arrive, are welcomed then asked to sit on the rug and respond to the daily register.
-They are then shown their names, which they may or may not recognise, and hang them on our ‘tree’. will sometimes then
+9.00am – 9.20am Children arrive, are welcomed then asked to sit on chairs and respond to the daily register.
+They are then shown their names, which they may or may not recognise, and hang them on our ‘tree’.

+The children will sometimes then take part in circle time where they might listen to a story or talk about the seasons, weather or their news from home

-9.152am – 11.30am Children are free to choose activities from the prepared classroom.
-Long term, medium term and short term plans are pinned on the notice board.
+9.20am – 11.30am Children are free to choose activities from the prepared classroom or take part in outdoor play.

 The prime areas of learning are: